 Step 5: Write an 8 to 10 page paper presenting your analysis of the case in question.
-The paper is due the day of the final exam, but feel free to turn it in earlier.
+A draft of your paper is due on November 14 and the final paper is due on December 10, but feel free to turn it in earlier.
 The paper should include: